-Master The Bridge and All Hip Movements with [P]Rehab!
+Master The Bridge and All Hip Movements with Hip [P]rehab!

 If your hamstrings or low back extensors are overpowering this exercise, here is a great way to focus on improving the control (Mind-Muscle Connection) of your glutes.

-A great way to improve control here is by performing this exercise for 3 X 30 second holds.
+A great way to improve control here is by performing this exercise for 3 sets of 30-second holds.